 - Support NCAS & UCN

-The program in physics is designed to enable a major to graduate with a sound and thorough preparation in basic physics.
-The student is prepared either for subsequent graduate study in physics or for employment in physics or allied fields at a level commensurate with a good undergraduate physics background.
-Individual study and participation in ongoing research within the department are encouraged for those interested and qualified.
-Research opportunities also exist in undergraduate research programs organized or sponsored by the American Institute of Physics and the National Science Foundation, on a competitive basis.
+The program in physics is designed to enable a major to graduate with a sound and thorough preparation in fundamental physics.
+The student is prepared for subsequent graduate study in physics and for employment in physics or an allied field at a level commensurate with a good undergraduate physics background.

-The physics major may be combined with undergraduate programs or selected course work in the areas of premedicine, prebusiness, and prelaw; this provides excellent credentials and background for entrance into professional programs in these fields.
-A modified physics program is also available to students in the field of education, which leads to certification for high school teaching in the area of physical science.
+The physics major will prepare for undergraduate programs or selected course work in the areas of pre-medicine, pre-business, and pre-law.
+It will provide excellent credentials and background for entrance into professional programs in these fields.
+Students in the field of education will be able to obtain a certification for high school teaching in the area of physical science.

 211 Smith Hall, 101 Warren St., Newark, NJ 07102